mediafinger/t8r/README.markdown

 A lot :) Just the most important features that I have in mind:

-*  Export of YML files
+* Searching and filtering
 *  Import of files in other formats
 *  Export of files in other formats
 *  Configurable import and export
-*  better usablitiy of the frontend (filtering, display and linking of new/untranslated...)
-*  a nice design
+*  Frontend design
 *  JSON REST API for all important functionality, including bulk-imports
 *  (maybe) a User Rights System or Role System